-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2009.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2010.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied C1 Total first-time, first-year (freshman) women who applied

-C1 Total first-time, first-year (freshman) men who were admitted C1 Total first-time, first-year (freshman) women who were admitted

-C1 Total full-time, first-time, first-year (freshman) men who enrolled 528 C1 Total part-time, first-time, first-year (freshman) men who enrolled 191

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 548 C1 Total part-time, first-time, first-year (freshman) women who enrolled 292
+C1 Total first-time, first-year (freshman) men who applied C1 Total first-time, first-year (freshman) women who applied C1 Total first-time, first-year (freshman) men who were admitted C1 Total first-time, first-year (freshman) women who were admitted C1 Total full-time, first-time, first-year (freshman) men who enrolled 552 C1 Total part-time, first-time, first-year (freshman) men who enrolled 211 C1 Total full-time, first-time, first-year (freshman) women who enrolled 596

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+C2 Freshman wait-listed students (students who met admission requirements but whose final

-Yes No C2 Do you have a policy of placing students on a waiting list? Χ C2 If yes, please answer the questions below for fall 2009 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list

-C2 Number of wait-listed students admittedC2 Is your waiting list ranked?

-- C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+Yes No C2 Do you have a policy of placing students on a waiting list?
+X C2 If yes, please answer the questions below for Fall 2010 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?
+C2 If yes, do you release that information to students?
+C2 Do you release that information to school counselors?